Richard Rodríguez (baseball)

-Richard Agustín Rodríguez (born March 4, 1990) is a Dominican professional baseball pitcher in the Miami Marlins organization.
-He previously played in Major League Baseball (MLB) for the Baltimore Orioles, Pittsburgh Pirates, and Atlanta Braves.
+Richard Agustín Rodríguez (born March 4, 1990) is a Dominican professional baseball pitcher for the Sultanes de Monterrey of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Pittsburgh Pirates, and Atlanta Braves.

 Career

 Houston Astros

-On May 26, 2010, Rodríguez began his professional career by signing with the Houston Astros organization, and was assigned to the DSL Astros.
-He spent 2011 in the DSL and with the GCL Astros.
-He spent 2012 with the Greeneville Astros, GCL Astros, and Lexington Legends.
-In 2013, he played for Greeneville, the Quad Cities River Bandits, and Tri-City ValleyCats.
-In 2014, he spent time with the Bandits, Lancaster JetHawks, Oklahoma City RedHawks, and Corpus Christi Hooks.
-He began the 2015 season with the Fresno Grizzlies.
+On May 26, 2010, Rodríguez began his professional career by signing with the Houston Astros organization, and was assigned to the Dominican Summer League Astros.
+He spent 2011 with the rookie-level Gulf Coast League Astros, form whom he posted a 9.82 ERA with three strikeouts.
+Rodríguez spent 2012 with the GCL Astros, the rookie-level Greeneville Astros, and Single-A Lexington Legends, for whom he accumulated a 2-1 record and 3.82 ERA with 41 strikeouts across nine appearances (seven starts).

+In 2013, Rodríguez played for Greeneville, the Low-A Tri-City ValleyCats and Single-A Quad Cities River Bandits, for whom he posted a cumulative 4-1 record and 4.47 ERA with 41 strikeouts and one save across 44 1/3 innings pitched.
+In 2014, Rodríguez spent time with the High-A Lancaster JetHawks, Double-A Corpus Christi Hooks, and Triple-A Oklahoma City RedHawks, and accumulated a combined 2-2 record and 3.62 ERA with 67 strikeouts across 34 total appearances.
+He began the 2015 season with the Triple-A Fresno Grizzlies.

 Baltimore Orioles

-On June 25, 2015, Rodríguez was acquired by the Orioles from the Houston Astros for a player to be named later or cash.
-He spent the rest of the 2015 season with the Bowie Baysox and the Norfolk Tides.
-Rodriguez spent the entire 2016 season with Norfolk and was invited to Spring Training for the 2017 season.
-He did not make the club and was reassigned to the Tides.
-He was called up to the majors for the first time on September 1, 2017.
-Rodríguez was designated for assignment by the Orioles on September 17 and outrighted the same day.
-He elected free agency on November 6, 2017.
+On June 25, 2015, Rodríguez was acquired by the Orioles from the Houston Astros in exchange for a player to be named later or cash.
+He spent the rest of the 2015 season with the Double-A Bowie Baysox and Triple-A Norfolk Tides.
+Rodríguez spent the entire 2016 season with Norfolk, with whom he logged a 6-2 record and 2.53 ERA with 81 strikeouts and two saves across 81 2/3 innings pitched.
+He began the 2017 back with Norfolk.

+On September 1, 2017, Rodríguez was selected to the 40-man roster and promoted to the major leagues for the first time.
+Rodríguez was designated for assignment by the Orioles on September 17 following the promotion of Tanner Scott and outrighted the same day. five 5 relief appearances, he had posted a 14.29 ERA with three strikeouts.
+Rodríguez elected free agency following the season on November 6.

 Pittsburgh Pirates

 On December 8, 2017, Rodríguez signed a minor league contract with the Pittsburgh Pirates.
-He began the 2018 season with the Indianapolis Indians of the Class AAA International League, and was promoted to the major leagues on April 13.
-In his first season as a Pirate, he went 4–3 with a 2.47 ERA in 63 games.
+He began the 2018 season with the Indianapolis Indians of the Triple–A International League, and was promoted to the major leagues on April 13.
+In his first season as a Pirate, Rodríguez went 4–3 with a 2.47 ERA in 63 games.
 He struck out 88 batters in 69 1/3 innings.